SimiaCryptus/qqn-optimizer/paper.md

 [THIS IS FIGURE 1: Convergence curves on Rosenbrock function (n=100)]

 QQN consistently achieves faster convergence than L-BFGS on ill-conditioned problems like Rosenbrock, where the narrow valley causes L-BFGS to produce unreliable directions.
-The magnitude threshold $\tau = 0.01$ triggers hybrid behavior in approximately 30% of iterations.
+The parametric interpolation automatically discovers the optimal blend of gradient and quasi-Newton information.

+Analysis of the optimal $t^*$ values shows that QQN tends to use $t^* \approx 0.3$ in early iterations (favoring gradient descent) and $t^* \approx 0.8$ in later iterations (favoring L-BFGS) as the approximation becomes more reliable.

 ### 5.3 Neural Network Training